gorodnichy/vitals/docs/readme.md

     - The risk of COVID deaths for population younger than 65 and with no other health issues is about two orders of magnitude less than for older populations with pre-existing heath issues.
 Additionally, natural immunity is confirmed to reduce the risk of hospitalizations more than vaccine-induced immunity.

     - Certain reports produced by the Government of Canada (PHAC 'Cases following vaccination' reports) appear to contain algorithmic bias that skews   the results significantly (by order of magnitude) in favour of Fully vaccinated.
-The skew was most noticeable at early stages of reporting 'Cases by Vaccination Status' statistics (July - September), when instead of the observed  10%-30% deaths among Fully vaccinated, PHAC reported only 1%-3% of them.
+The skew was most noticeable at early stages of reporting 'Cases by Vaccination Status' statistics (July - September), when instead of the observed  10%-30% cases/deaths among Fully vaccinated, PHAC reported only 1%-3% of them.
   <!--   - When recomputed without this  bias,  the reported data  <u>do not appear to support</u> the claims made in those reports that *“Fully vaccinated individuals diagnosed with COVID-19 were significantly protected from severe outcomes.”*.
 The data show  that the percentage of severe outcomes (deaths and hostitlizations) of fully vaccinated is comparable to that of unvaccinated.
 More detailed analysis, which is would compare the rate of the increase of severe outcomes among fully vaccinated to the national vaccination rate increase, is required. -->